 You will receive marketing communications from us if you have requested information from us, if you provided us with your details when you entered an event or registered interest in a charity and, in each case, you have not opted out of receiving that marketing.

-Third-party marketing We will get your express opt-in consent before we share your personal data with any charity or company outside of the Sports Media Agency for marketing purposes.
+Third-party marketing We will get your express opt-in consent before we share your personal data with any charity or company outside of Run FC Ltd for marketing purposes.
 Opting out, you can ask us or third parties to stop sending you marketing messages at any time by contacting us or using the unsubscribe options on our emails.
 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of signing up to take part in an event for a charity.

 we may obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer's hard drive.
 They help us to improve our site and to deliver a better and more personalised service.
 They enable us: